arkershaw/sitecheck/README.txt

 		runsitecheck.py -d http://www.domain-goes-here -p home.html /path/to/output

+	See "configuration" below for running repeated tests against the same domain.

 While running:

 	s -> Suspend
 	q -> Abort
 	Return key -> Print number of urls in queue

-	To resume a suspended job, call with the path to an existing output directory.
+	To resume a suspended job, run the script with the path to an existing output directory:

+		runsitecheck.py /path/to/output

 Modules: